-Single Cell Discoveries was founded as a spin off-from the KNAWs Hubrecht Institute.
-Both founders have extensive experience with single-cell sequencing, as they were both previously employed at the institute.
-Judith managed the single-cell facility and Mauro worked as a PhD researcher at the Van Oudenaarden group.
-Both founders have collaborated with scientists from different backgrounds to set up and analyse single-cell sequencing experiments.
+Single Cell Discoveries is a spin-off from the single-cell core facility at the Hubrecht Institute in Utrecht, the Netherlands.
+Mauro and Judith, founders of the company, have extensive experience with single-cell sequencing.
+Mauro worked as a PhD researcher at the Van Oudenaarden group and Judith was general manager for the single-cell core facility at the institute.
+Both of them have collaborated with numerous scientists from different backgrounds to set up, execute and analyse single-cell sequencing experiments.

 When noticing the difficulties many researchers have with setting up single-cell sequencing experiments, they decided to join forces and incorporate Single Cell Discoveries.